If you want to teach your children how to care for the environment and save the planet, we've got some easy-peasy tips for going green.

 Eugh, straws are the worst.
 Avoid plastic straws wherever and whenever you can.
 The good news is there are some great reusable options out there – and a lot of the time, you don’t even need them at all!

 You don’t us to tell you how important it is to teach our kids to reduce, reuse, recycle.
 Becoming a less ‘throw away’ society is a great message to demonstrate to our own little ones, on Earth Day and beyond.
 Why not take a look at our A-Z of recycling so you know once and for all what goes in what bin?
 Thank us later.

 One of our fave things ever?
 Having a massive clearout and doing a KonMari!
 And with kids growing up and out of their clothes in the blink of an eye, it feels like we always have bags of clothes that no longer fit them.
 Do some good for the community and save the planet at the same time by passing on old clothing, toys or household items to those who need it most.
 See the HoneyKids guide to donating goods in Singapore to find a charity that’s close to your heart.

 9. Teach them about nature

-Yes, we may be stuck indoors at the moment, but you can absolutely still teach your kids about the environment at this time.
+Yes, some of us may be stuck indoors, but you can absolutely still teach your kids about the environment at this time.
 If your little ones grow up with a love for and appreciation of it, they’re more likely to want to save the planet!
 Try animal encyclopaedias, educational YouTube channels and fun online learning to boost their brain cells.